 SB 053 would prohibit all government employers (including counties) from making current or prospective employees sign a non-disclosure agreement (NDA).
 The bill exempts NDAs that would prevent disclosure of privacy interests of the employee or matters that are required to be kept confidential by federal or state law or matters bearing on the specialized details of security arrangements or investigations.
 The bill was amended in the Senate State Affairs Committee to also exempt NDAs that prevent disclosure of trade secrets or confidential information made available the employee by a vendor or contractor.
-The bill will be considered by the full Senate this week, where more amendments are expected.
+The bill was laid over on the calendar last week, and should be considered by the full Senate this week, where more amendments are expected.

-Sponsors: Sen. Kirkmeyer
+Position: Amend Sponsors: Sen. Kirkmeyer